 Dr. Howlin is a native of Michigan and graduated from the University of Munich medical school in 1987.
 This allowed for a unique education of European trends in medicine and natural ways of treating the body, many of which eventually came to the United States.
 Internal medicine internship and residency were completed at St. Joseph Mercy Hospital in Ann Arbor, Michigan.
 In 2000, she became a Fellow of the American College of Physicians, a prestigious award for internal medicine physicians and is currently listed as one of America’s top doctors.
 In 2007, she became a fellow of the American Society for Laser Medicine & Surgery.

-Dr. Howlin has practiced internal medicine in Chelsea Michigan for over 22 years, six of which were for the University of Michigan Department of Internal Medicine as clinical assistant professor of medicine.
-Her philosophy in medicine is to provide a caring atmosphere with up to date, evidence-based medicine.
+Dr. Howlin has practiced internal medicine in Chelsea Michigan for over 24 years, six of which were for the University of Michigan Department of Internal Medicine as clinical assistant professor of medicine.
+Her philosophy in medicine is to provide timely care with a pleasant atmosphere and up to date evidence-based medicine.
 Due to frequent requests and a long-standing interest in dermatological care, she added laser, IPL and aesthetic services to the practice in 2005.
 Being an internist is unique in allowing the depth of understanding of a person’s health that can make these procedures safer than having them in other settings.
 She has trained extensively around the country and internationally under experts in the field who invented these procedures (Drs.
 Carruthers in Vancouver) and is now a clinical preceptor for laser education for Lumenis and a certified Botox and Juvederm injector.
 Dr. Howlin is an advanced injector of Botox, utilizing the medication for unusual uses of pelvic floor muscle spasm (obturator), TMJ pain, migraine, hyperhidrosis, and anal fissures.
 Dr. Howlin also serves as an expert witness for the State of Michigan in internal medicine cases, both criminal and licensure.

 - American Medical Association